 It is also quite common for women to notice a change in the way that their vagina tastes or smells after they have unprotected sex with a man, as men’s and women’s sexual fluids can mix and cause scents of their own.

 Women may also notice that their vaginal fluids smell or taste different just before, during or after their menstrual period or after they have sex.
 In some cases, it can be important to take note of these changes.
 This is because some changes can signal a health issue.

 If a woman notices a very strong vaginal odor after she has intercourse with her partner, then it may signal a bacterial imbalance or infection that can be treated by a doctor.

 If you have questions about your personal vaginal scent or taste, please check in with your healthcare provider who can examine you and check for any bacterial or yeast problems.

 Growing Accustomed to Your Smell and Taste

-Then again, you may get used to the taste over time, as it becomes familiar.
+Then again, you may get used to the taste over time, as it becomes more familiar to you.
 You may even decide that it’s a taste that you come to enjoy.
-If you’re curious, you might try touching your finger to your vaginal at different points during your menstrual cycle to see if or how your taste changes over time.
+If you’re curious, you might try touching your finger to your vagina at different points during your menstrual cycle to see if or how your taste changes over time.